The Black & White exhibition has been hung, everything is on the walls, but the public is kept at bay.

 The second option for visiting is a guided online visit by a museum guide.
 This lasts one hour and allows questions to be asked at the end of the visit.
 In this case the visitor receives a link and password for a specific time.

 To make the online visits possible state-of-the-art technology was used based on multiple 360 ° photographic shots and laser surveys.
 The specialists Explor Visit (specialist in 3D virtual tours and remote guided tours) carried out the capture of the Black & White exhibition in very high definition.
-The 3D model thus constituted offers the visitor a feeling of immersion in the scenographic spaces and allows him to get as close as possible of the works exhibited.
+The 3D model thus constituted offers the visitor a feeling of immersion in the scenographic spaces and allows him to get as close as possible to the works exhibited.

 But being swept through the exhibition actually caused some dizziness!
 Judith Bluysen, a photographer specializing in black and white, reported “No doubt the physical exhibition is interesting, but I actually became dizzy with the zooming, movement and especially the toric way the works were shown.
 Simple straight-on shots would have been fine, but the distortions and out-of-focus planes were exhausting.
 The circle “footsteps” were confusing, and the explanation of how to use the site wasn’t very clear or intuitive.
 The audio bit was sonorous and boring with… documentary voices and music.
 Black and white is impressive for its simplicity and straightforward communication, allowing the viewer to concentrate and extract the essential subject.
 This was anything but.
 I honestly could not watch it.”